Music of Indonesia: Tanjidor

 Tanjidor is a traditional Betawi musical ensemble of Jakarta.
-The instruments used are almost the same as a military marching band and/or corps of drums/drum and bugle corps, usually consists of tuba or sousaphone, trumpet, clarinet, tambourine and drums.
+The instruments used are similar to that of a military marching band apt corps of drums/drum and bugle corps, usually consisting of tuba or sousaphone, trumpet, clarinet, tambourine and drums.
 The term tanjidor was derived from Portuguese tanger (playing music) and tangedor (playing music outdoors), subsequently adopted in Betawi language as tanji (music).
-Other than Jakarta, tanjidor musical ensamble is also can be found in Pontianak, West Kalimantan.
+Other than Jakarta, tanjidor musical ensemble can also be found in Pontianak, West Kalimantan.

 Contemporary genres

 The contemporary music of Indonesia is diverse and vibrant.
 Throughout its history, Indonesian musicians were open to foreign influences of various music genres of the world.
 American jazz was heavily marketed in Asia, and foxtrots, tangos, rumbas, blues and Hawaiian guitar styles were all imitated by Indonesian musicians.
 As the result, various genres were developed within Indonesian music frame: Indonesian pop, rock, gospel, jazz, R&B, and hip hop.

 Indonesian music also plays a vital role in the Indonesian creative pop culture, especially as the soundtracks or theme songs of Indonesian cinema and sinetrons (Indonesian TV drama).
-Indonesian film Badai Pasti Berlalu (1977) were also produced successful soundtrack hit with same title in the same year, the soundtrack was remade in 1999 with Chrisye as the main singer and rendered by Erwin Gutawa in orchestra style.
-In 2007 the film was remade again with a new soundtrack that still features same songs performed by younger generation artist.
-Another popular Indonesian coming of age teen movie Ada Apa Dengan Cinta (2002) also produced successful soundtrack hits with most songs written and performed by Melly Goeslaw.
+For example, Indonesian film Badai Pasti Berlalu (1977), a produced successful soundtrack hit of the same name.
+In 1999, the soundtrack was remade with Chrisye as the main singer and rendered by Erwin Gutawa in orchestra style, and in 2007, the film was remade again with a new soundtrack featuring the same songs performed by new artists.
+In the 1990s, Dwiki Dharmawan wrote theme songs for the television series Bella Vista (1994), Deru Debu (1994) and Bidadari Yang Terluka (1997), all of which were popular.
+Another popular Indonesian teen film titled What's Up with Love?
+(2002) also produced hits from its soundtrack, with most songs written and performed by Melly Goeslaw.

-In the late 1990s, within Indonesian popular music, contemporary Islamic songs were emerged, their performers made music as a tool for preaching.
+In the late 1990s, within Indonesian popular music, contemporary Islamic songs emerged, with performers making music as a tool for preaching.
 The main genres are nasheed (Aa Gym), Islamic rock (Ahmad Dhani and Dewa 19), and fusion style (Cak Nun and Kiai Kanjeng).

 Today, the Indonesian music industry enjoys nationwide popularity.
-Thanks to common culture and intelligible languages between Indonesian and Malay, Indonesian music enjoyed regional popularity in neighbouring countries such as Malaysia, Singapore and Brunei.
-However, the overwhelming popularity of Indonesian music in Malaysia had alarmed the Malaysian music industry.
+Thanks to common culture and mutually intelligible languages between Indonesian and Malay, Indonesian music also enjoys regional popularity in neighbouring countries such as Malaysia, Singapore and Brunei.
+However, the overwhelming popularity of Indonesian music in Malaysia has alarmed the Malaysian music industry.
 In 2008 Malaysian music industry demanded the restriction of Indonesian songs on Malaysian radio broadcasts.